carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

 To change the currently active World in FlashPunk, you just have to set the [FP.world][6] property to the World you want to switch to.
-So now, to set MyWorld as the starting World of our game, we’ll go into our Main class and add in the following lines:
+So now, to set MyWorld as the starting World of our game, we'll go into our Main class and add in the following lines:

 {% highlight actionscript %}
 package